 Find A Doctor Or Hospital In Your Network.

-People with heart disease are at risk of both heart attacks and sudden cardiac arrest.
-During heart attacks, blood flow to the heart is blocked.
-Sudden cardiac arrest occurs when the heart stops beating abruptly and blood stops flowing to the brain and other organs.
+Heart disease boosts a person’s risk for heart attacks and sudden cardiac arrest.
+Heart attacks occur when blood flow to the heart is blocked.
+During sudden cardiac arrest, the heart stops beating abruptly.
+When the heart stops, blood no longer flows to the brain and other organs.

-Sudden cardiac arrest may occur after a heart attack.
-Without resuscitation from CPR or a defibrillator, most people who experience sudden cardiac arrest die within a few minutes.
+Sudden cardiac arrest can happen after a heart attack.
+Most people who experience sudden cardiac arrest die within a few minutes without immediate emergency help to restart their heart.
 The majority of sudden cardiac deaths occur in men.

-Am I at Risk for Heart Disease?
-Although some heart disease risk factors, such as family history, are unchangeable, there are many risk factors that can be modified—at any age.
+Could It Happen to Me?The hard truth is that some risk factors for heart disease, such as family history, are unchangeable.
+Still, there are many risk factors that can be modified – at any age.

 Other risk factors include:

-What’s more, poor diet and a lack of exercise can cause plaque to form in arteries.
-This can happen as early as adolescence.
-When it does, it paves the way for a possible heart attack in a few decades.
-In addition, while most people who die from heart disease are 65 or older, nearly 20% are younger.
+A poor diet and lack of exercise can cause plaque to form in arteries.
+Plaque buildup can begin as early as adolescence.
+This paves the way for a possible heart attack.
+Most people who die from heart disease are 65 or older, but nearly 20 percent are younger.

-The statistics for both men and women are startling.
-In the U.S., about half of the hundreds of thousands of men and women who have a heart attack die.
+Death statistics are startling for both genders.
+In this country, nearly half of the hundreds of thousands of men and women who have a heart attack die.
 The risk for heart attack in men increases after age 45.
-Meanwhile, women’s risk for heart attack rises after age 55.
 For women under age 50, heart attacks are twice as likely to be fatal than for men.

-Finally, if you have any of the risk factors for heart disease, talk to your doctor about setting goals and managing your condition.
+Talk with your doctor if you have any of the risk factors for heart disease.
+Together, set goals to help manage your condition.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.